Verifying the surjective relation between symmetric potential function and its Scattering Matrix in 1D: Theory

-According to the theorem of the uniqueness of the second-order differential equation, we know there is $\Psi (\mathbf{x})$ which satisfies Eq.
-(2) with V(x).
-So we can say V(x) is surjective on $\Psi (\mathbf{x})$.
-And to show one-to-one relation, now we need to show an injective relation between V(x) and $\Psi (\mathbf{x})$.
+According to the theorem of the uniqueness of the second-order differential equation, we know there is $\Psi (\mathbf{x})$ which satisfies Eq. (\ref{eq2}) with $V(x)$.
+So we can say $V(x)$ is surjective on $\Psi (\mathbf{x})$.
+And to show one-to-one relation, now we need to show an injective relation between $V(x)$ and $\Psi (\mathbf{x})$.

-According to Eq.
-(2), if arbitrary symmetric potential V(x) is given, then we can construct V(x) as Eq.
-(13).
+According to Eq. (\ref{eq2}), if arbitrary symmetric potential $V(x)$ is given, then we can construct $V(x)$ as Eq. (\ref{eq13}).

-But if $\Psi (\mathbf{x})$=0, Eq.
-(13) has singularity.
+But if $\Psi (\mathbf{x})=0$, Eq. (\ref{eq13}) has singularity.

 So for these cases, we use Inverse Scattering Theory which can reconstruct the potential from the wave functions, and also for the function which has phase-shifts.